CBT and EMDR for Trauma and PTSD - London, UK-wide and Online via Video Link

 CBT and EMDR are the NICE recommended treatments of choice for PTSD.
 The research evidence clearly demonstrates that these forms of treatment are more effective than other forms of therapy and medications.

-If you want to talk to a Psychotherapist trained in Cognitive Behavioural Therapy and EMDR, you can complete the simple contact form and we will organise a free initial telephone consultation.
+If you want to talk to a Psychotherapist trained in Trauma Focused Cognitive Therapy (TFCT) and Eye Movement Desensitisation and Reprocessing (EMDR), you can complete the simple contact form and we will organise a free initial telephone consultation.

 Cognitive Behavioural Therapy enhanced by EMDR for post-traumatic stress, brings the same rigor, structure and focus to the problem that it provides for many other psychological, emotional and behavioural problems.